 Hermann Park, 6001 Fannin St

 I sort of have a love-hate relationship with Hermann Park, but I’ll give you all the details anyway.
 Pros: It can be very beautiful, especially during the spring, and it’s a convenient location for most Houstonians.
-They typically don’t enforce permit requirements for most of the area, but if your photographer uses a flash set up, they might (we don’t).
-But it’s often crowded with amateur photographers (not hating, we all have to start somewhere), but people always leave their confetti, balloons, props, and trash behind, which is my pet peeve.
+They typically don’t enforce permit requirements for most of the area, but if your photographer uses a flash set up, they might ask you to stop (we don’t use lighting equipment on portrait sessions).
+But it’s often crowded with amateur photographers -not hating, we all have to start somewhere- but people always leave their confetti, balloons, props, and trash behind, which is my pet peeve, if ya can’t tell.
 And there are going to be people in your backgrounds if you go on a weekend.
 The Mecom Rockwell Colonnade is a great meeting spot, and there’s tons of parking nearby.